nickrsan/seabird_ctd/README.md

 command to the device and closes the serial connection.

 ## Extending the code to a new CTD
+CTDs have slightly different command styles, behaviors, and syntaxes and the authors of this package don't have access to all of the CTDs Seabird produces.
+While the package has been tested with a handful of CTDs and firmware versions (SeacatPlus (SBE19plus), SBE39 firmware 1.5, SBE39 firmware 6, and SBE37), other models do not have support yet.
+This code is meant to provide a structure where it can be extended to support other, newer models, quickly (15 minutes to a few hours).
-CTDs have slightly different command styles and syntaxes.
-Until further documentation is written, the best way to see how this is handled is to take a look at the objects for each CTD in the code.
+Until further documentation is written, the best way to see how this is handled is to take a look at the objects for each CTD in the code in the file ctd_models.py.
 They define specific parsing information and command syntax for the CTDs.

 ## Changelog